pytorch/PiPPy/examples/inference/README.md

 - Get the pipeline driver and model stages with `pippy.all_compile()`.
 See the section above.

-This under the hood, splits the model into a pipeline, `Pipe.from_tracing` uses `torch.fx` symbolic tracing to turn our model into a directed acyclic graph (DAG) representation.
+This under the hood, splits the model into a pipeline, `pipeline` uses `torch.fx` symbolic tracing to turn our model into a directed acyclic graph (DAG) representation.
 Then, it groups together the operations and parameters into _pipeline stages_.
 Stages are represented as `submod_N` submodules, where `N` is a natural number.
 Note: here we use HF FX_tracer for tracing.

 Loads to device directly using `defer_stage_init`, which basically let each rank trace the model and split the model and only materialize its own shard.